-READING ISTHINKING (RITRIS)
+READING IS THINKING (RITRIS) (RITR2S)

 This course is designed to help students become strategic in their reading, writing and learning through the use of transactional materials, content area reading selections and inquiry based learning.
+This is a pass/fail course, no numeric mark is given.